Code-Institute-Submissions/martinmaguire89-milestone-project-1-/README.md

 ### Media
 * Footer social icons were taken from the "rosie cv" module and navbar from the whiskey drop project.
 * The large logo picture at the top was a stock photo taken from [www.pexels.com](www.pexels.com).
-* You Tube videos where taken from [Teagasc](https://www.youtube.com/channel/UCgeZtt-RlB7yh6jDkdv2i8A) and wide ball page(https://www.youtube.com/channel/UC2EwQtsXBLa5eEc0doaZsLg).
+* You Tube videos where taken from [Teagasc](https://www.youtube.com/channel/UCgeZtt-RlB7yh6jDkdv2i8A) and [wide ball page](https://www.youtube.com/channel/UC2EwQtsXBLa5eEc0doaZsLg).
 * The gallery photos were taken from a stock provided by Emmet Martin.
 This is for educational use.